sqonk/phext-detach/README.md

 While the spawned tasks have the ability to return data back to the parent there is also the option of using Channels, a loose implementation of channels from the Go language, which provide a simple way of allowing independent processes to send and receive data between one another.

 Channels can also be used as logic gates for controlling the execution of various tasks by forcing them to wait for incoming data where required.

-#### Communicating between tasks

-###### (Implementation details)

-Data transfer between seperate processes takes place via a file-storage system, defaulting to PHPs temporary directory and falling back to the directory of the running script if the former is not specified in the PHP config.

-Semaphores are used internally to control synchronisation between tasks.

-Multiple methods for data transfer were explored and while other options such as shared memory segments were undoubtedly faster, file storage was found to be the most reliable.

-Depending on what Detach is being used for but assuming it is largely CPU work, the impact of moving data  via the disk should be minimal, certainly with modern SSD drives.

-#### Alternatives

-The solution provided in this library is nothing new.
-It is a modernised, rewritten and extended version of the "Thread" class originally written by Tudor Barbu.

-Detach is *not* an asynchronous or event-driven IO framework.
-[ReactPHP](https://reactphp.org) and [Amp](https://amphp.org) both provide comprehensive solutions in this space.

-If you have the ability to install PECL extensions there is a native concurrency extension for PHP 7.2+ called [Parallel](https://github.com/krakjoe/parallel) .

-The [spatie/async](https://github.com/spatie/async) library provides an alternative solution that also uses PCNTL forking but with an API and structure that may be more familiar to many developers.

-Finally, there is also the [Worker Pool](https://packagist.org/packages/qxsch/worker-pool) package.